mrafsyam/myqueue/README.md

 #### TO DO (After first working version is completed)
 * Proposal Presentation for Crowd Funding & Investor Pitching
-* Implemment Framework or better codes for Server scripts
+* Implement Framework or better codes for Server scripts
 * Documentation of first working version